 Plea bargaining is a process where a criminal defense attorney and prosecutor reach a compromise, then the defendant enters a guilty plea for a reduced charge or sometimes in exchange for the promise of a reduced fine or jail sentence.
-Plea bargains in drunk driving cases, however are no longer as common as they were many years ago.
+Plea bargains in drunk driving cases are no longer as common as they were years ago.

-A prosecutor may not be as willing to enter into a plea bargain with an inexperienced defendant therefore the Law Office of Brent de la Paz will be willing to help you in this process.
-Don’t risk your future, call our office immediately at (210) 465-1383 and schedule your free consultation.
+A prosecutor may not be as willing to enter into a plea bargain for drunk driving with an inexperienced defendant therefore the Law Office of Brent de la Paz will be willing to help you in this process.
+Don’t risk your future over a DWI charge, call his law office immediately at (210) 229-1322 and schedule your free consultation.

 Breath and Blood Test Cases

-Law enforcement officials and prosecutors rely heavily on breath and blood tests, but this evidence is by no means foolproof.
+Law enforcement officials and prosecutors rely heavily on breath and blood tests for DWI charges, but this evidence is by no means foolproof.
 It may be possible to cast doubts on these test results based on:

 - Defective or improperly calibrated testing equipment

 - Whether the person administering the test was qualified and properly trained

 - Elapsed time between the alleged offense and the test